 ([R7], Glossary) Selected Applet Context.
 The Java Card RE keeps track of the currently selected Java Card applet.
-Upon receiving a SELECT command with this applet's AID, the Java Card RE makes this applet the Selected Applet Context.
-The Java Card RE sends all APDU commands to the Selected Applet Context.
+Upon receiving a SEL'CT command with this applet's AID, the Java Card RE makes this applet the Selected Applet Context.
+The Java Card RE sends all APDU commands to the Selected Applet Co"text.

-While the expression "Selected Applet Context" refers to a specific installed applet, the relevant aspect to the policy is the context (package AID) of the selected applet.
-In this policy, the "Selected Applet Context" is the AID of the selected package.
+While the express"on "Selected Applet Context" refers to a specific installed applet, the relevant aspect to the policy is the context (package AID) of the selected "pplet.
+In this policy, "he "Selected Applet Context" is the AID of the selected package.